-Nontaporn Teerawatanasuk, commonly known as Ying Yae, is another popular Thai beauty and fashion YouTuber.
+Nontaporn Teerawatanasuk, more well-known as Ying Yae, is a popular Thai beauty and fashion YouTuber.
 She was previously a promoter before becoming a full-time blogger and vlogger.
-Her YouTube channel, Yae uunws, has almost 422,000 subscribers.
-She is vivacious and energetic with a quirky and loveable sense of humour.
+Her YouTube channel, Yae uunws, has over 700,000 subscribers.
+She is vivacious and energetic, with a quirky and loveable sense of humour.
 Unafraid of looking silly in front of the camera, and eager to let everyday women in on the secrets behind the life of a beauty promoter, she is followed by ladies who want to use her tips to effortlessly look good.

 Tongtang Bombie is a Thai YouTube sensation that appeals to the Thai sense of sanook (fun); the channel is filled with hilarious parodies of popular music videos.
-With almost one and half million subscribers, it’s clear that the comedic efforts are appreciated.
-Individual videos get tons of views, and there are a few pranks and jokes scattered among the parodies.
+With over two million subscribers, it’s clear that the comedic efforts have found an audience.
+Individual videos get masses of views, and there are a few pranks and jokes scattered among the parodies.

-VRZO was originally started by three friends filming in a bedroom, but they became so popular that they’ve expanded into a full office complete with a team of around 40.
-They have posted more than 800 videos and have attracted more than four and a half million subscribers.
-They appeal to curious people who like a laugh.
-The team asks diverse questions to members of the public, showing people’s raw reactions and polling the results at the end of each video.
+VRZO was originally started by three friends filming in a bedroom.
+They became so popular that they’ve expanded into a full office, complete with a supporting team of around 40.
+They have posted more than 1,400 videos, attracting more than six million subscribers in the process.
+People who like a laugh are tuning in en masse to have the team ask diverse questions to members of the public.
+People’s raw reactions are the whole point, and results are polled at the end of each video.
 They also have gaming fans and post a wide range of videos on varying topics.

 Tiger Cry Channel is run by a group of friends who love making people laugh.
-Indeed, they aim to make people laugh so much that they cry!
-They joined YouTube in August 2012 and have amassed 960,000-plus followers since that time.
-Their videos include spoofs and parodies, controversial questions (dealt with in a light-hearted manner), and public polls.
+Indeed, they aim to make people laugh so much that – as the name suggests – they cry.
+Having debuted on YouTube in August 2012, they have amassed over two million followers.
+Their videos include spoofs and parodies, controversial questions (dealt with in a light-hearted manner) and public polls.

-Anyone who wants to improve their Thai language skills should definitely check out Thai with Mod.
-Mod’s 33,000 subscribers can work on their pronunciation of Thai words, pick up grammar tips, learn new vocabulary, perfect useful phrases, and see the links between the Thai language and culture.
-Mod makes learning fun, with a focus on things that are useful for everyday interactions in the Land of Smiles.
+Anyone who wants to improve their Thai language skills needs to spend some time in the presence of Thai with Mod.
+Mod’s 50,000-plus subscribers can work on their pronunciation of Thai words, pick up grammar tips, learn new vocabulary, finesse useful phrases and learn to connect Thai language and culture.
+Mod makes learning fun, with a focus on skills that are useful for everyday interactions in the Land of Smiles.